Digital sourcing policies

 Consultation and user research from the Digital Sourcing Panels Policy consultation paper assisted in the creation of this policy.Back to top

 Digital Sourcing Fair Criteria Policy

-The Digital Sourcing Fair Criteria Policy, which takes effect 1 July 2019, increases fairness in digital sourcing by allowing more companies to sell to government, regardless of their size or previous experience with government.
+The Digital Sourcing Fair Criteria Policy, which came into effect 1 July 2019, increases fairness in digital sourcing by allowing more companies to sell to government, regardless of their size or previous experience with government.

 We brought together sourcing experts from across government to develop, prototype and test the recommendations in the Digital Sourcing Fair Criteria Policy consultation paper.Back to top